mbergin123/mbergin123/Analyzing Network Traffic/README.md

 This project demonstrates capturing, transferring, and analyzing network traffic to establish a **network baseline**.
 The lab simulates a real-world enterprise environment with servers, routers, switches, and vulnerable applications.
 Using tools such as **TCPdump, Wireshark, FileZilla, Tftpd64, and NetWitness Investigator**, I captured normal and malicious traffic, analyzed protocol distributions, and verified file transfers across the environment.

+### Why It’s Important
+Understanding how to capture and analyze network traffic is essential for maintaining secure and reliable systems.
+Establishing a network baseline allows security professionals to distinguish between normal and abnormal activity, which is critical for detecting threats such as malware infections, data exfiltration, or unauthorized access.
+By analyzing traffic with tools like TCPdump, Wireshark, and NetWitness, I developed the ability to identify vulnerabilities, monitor real-time communication patterns, and validate the integrity of network operations.
+This skill is foundational in cybersecurity, as it transforms raw network data into actionable insights for prevention, detection, and incident response.

 This documentation highlights an end-to-end demonstration of real-world skills in:

 * Packet capture and command-line analysis